What to do in Barcelona in September 2026?

 - Horta: during the same period, from September 6 to 15, the streets of Horta host a varied program of cultural events and festivities for all ages.

-- Barceloneta: from September 27 to October 6, this seaside neighborhood highlights its heritage with sea shanty evenings (habaneras) and correfoc shows—spectacular parades of fire and music.
+- Barceloneta: from September 27 to October 6, this seaside neighborhood celebrates its heritage with evenings of sea shanties (habaneras) and correfoc shows, spectacular parades of fire and music.

 An annual event dedicated to contemporary art, during which Barcelona’s art galleries open their doors with special exhibitions, guided tours, and meetings with artists.
-It’s a must-attend event for art lovers and industry professionals.
+It is a must-attend event for art lovers and professionals in the sector.

 Galleries participating this year: